 Before we go too much further, there exist a few factors that determine the metabolic process that are actually out of our control.
 For controversial starters, gender has an effect on our metabolism.
 Men are structured to be more muscular, and, as such, tend to put on muscle easier than women do.
 This essentially means that, on average, men tend to burn calories more than women of the same age and weight.
 Speaking of, age also has a factor.
 As we’ve mentioned before, the body tends to slow down significantly the older we get.
 This results in lower volumes of muscle and higher volumes of fat, which results in slower levels of calorie use.
 Finally, the size and composition of our bodies has an effect on our metabolism as well.
 Larger people, people with more muscle, or large people with large muscles all burn more calories than anyone comparatively, even while resting or stagnant.

 Now that we have a base understanding of how our body uses calories, what can be said about metabolism as a factor in weight loss?
 While it certainly has an effect, it can hardly be blamed for the majority of body composition.
 There are many factors that contribute to our ability to gain or lose weight, both in muscle and fat.
 Some of those are simply genetics, but most have to do with our lifestyle.
 These can range from not only our physical activity but down to our sleep cycles and everyday exposure to stress.
 Hormones can also play a factor in this, as they become more medically relevant as we age.

-For more information on weight loss, metabolism, and everything hormones, be sure to check out our website (link) or call to speak to our health care providers.
+For more information, be sure to check out our website (link) or call to speak to our health care providers.

 Baton Rouge, La Office: (225) 960-1580